 Today’s little project, adding to my Grunt tasks to use spy-js for WordPress development.
 So far, so good.

 I drug my feet on this one a bit, but finally last week I upgraded my work, personal and son’s rigs to use SSD’s (for the OS and certain apps for now).
 I knew there was a performance jump, but surprised by how much.
-Why the wait, mainly because I knew it would require a lot of moving of files, re-installs (I could clone, but a fresh install never hurts and most of the main apps/media are on HDDs that are separate from the OS).
+Why the wait, mainly because I knew it would require a lot of moving of files, re-installs (I could clone, but a fresh install never hurts and most of the main apps/media are on HDDs separate from the OS).
 Next up, putting one in my 2011 Mac Mini, and see what new life I get from it.
-Because sadly it’s an over glorified NetFlix viewer right now.
-Oh and I went with the Crucial M500 line, and quite pleased with them.
+Because sadly it’s an over glorified Netflix viewer right now.
+Oh, and I went with the Crucial M500 line, and quite pleased with them.
 I will try the Samsung 840 series next for comparison.

 While I wait to be confirmed to commit to the Brackets.io project, I recently signed up for Sony’s PlayStation Mobile developer program.
-Initially it was to write a simple application for my son and I’s Vita’s to have a Clock/Weather screen for when they are docked.
+Initially, it was to write a simple application for my son and I’s Vita’s to have a Clock/Weather screen for when they are docked.
 While it’s exciting to see it flesh out, this weekend we began working on a simple game (think Commander Keen like).
-It’s helping him learn programming, and what is involved in as something as simple as our little game, and best of all working on a project together.
+It’s helping him learn to program, and what is involved in as something as simple as our little game, and best of all working on a project together.
 Good times…